If 71% of meetings are unproductive, why do we still have them? Let's break down the culture of conversation.

 How successfully would you rate this meeting?

-Meetings aren't the bad guys although they take on all the criticism.
-Often times, poor planning and a lack of follow-through drive unproductivity.
+Meetings aren't the bad guys, although, they take on all the criticism.
+Often times, poor planning and a lack of follow-through drive unproductive meetings.
 Analyze the way you and your team hold meetings and conversations.
 And, rather than looking at it negatively, treat it as an opportunity.
 Find out how you can get a meeting coach that will save you time and money.
 After all, less is more and your meetings affect your culture as much as culture affects meetings.